 Apple’s fixed a ton of iPhone 6 and iPhone 6 Plus problems but a number of issues remain.
-With that in mind, we take a look at how you can fix the most common iPhone 6 problems from the comforts of your home.
+With that in mind, we show you how to fix the most common iPhone 6 problems from the comforts of your home or office.

-Its been two years since the release of the iPhone 6 and iPhone 6 Plus.
-And over those two years Apple’s worked to refine the software on board the two former flagships.
+Its been several years since the release of the iPhone 6 and iPhone 6 Plus.
+In the years since their release, Apple’s worked to refine the software on board the two former flagships.

 The two devices received a number of important iOS 8 and iOS 9 updates and more recently they’ve been moved to Apple’s new iOS 10 operating system.